Employee Monitoring: Tools, Techniques & Best Practices for Managers

 Screen Monitoring

-Keystroke & Input Tracking
+Keystroke and Input Tracking

 Email & Communication Monitoring